abda-s/homelab-docker/README.md

 | Radarr | `media` | `7878` | `http://<host-ip>:7878` |
 | Bazarr | `media` | `6767` | `http://<host-ip>:6767` |

-*Note: Home Assistant runs in `host` network mode, so it directly uses port `8123` on the host machine.*
+*Note: Home Assistant and ESPHome run in `host` network mode, so they directly use ports `8123` and `6052` respectively on the host machine.*

 ## Roadmap